 Partly due to the inability of the security operatives to contain the activities of youths involved in oil theft and artisanal refineries, partly in recognition of the contributions of youths engaged in artisanal refining to the energy needs in Nigeria, the federal government had taken steps to grant licenses for modular refineries formally.
 However, modular refineries are being presented or interpreted in some quarters as a way to integrate youths involved in illegal oil theft and artisanal refineries into the downstream sector of the economy.

-Cross section of participants at a Social Action organized conference on crude oil theft and artisanal refineries
+Cross section of participants at a Alone organized conference on crude oil theft and artisanal refineries

 Shortly after the national conference, some Niger Delta youths who still engage in oil theft and artisanal refining as well as those who have jettisoned the trade reacted to the Government’s pronouncement on modular refineries by converging in Delta State to strategize on ways to key into the policy on modular refinery proposed for the region.